Advertisement

 And JCEN's track record of accuracy?
 Equally troubling:

-• Submarine hoax (March 2026): Posted that fishermen spotted a submarine off Sandy Hook with stock photography.
+• In March 2026, JCEN posted that fishermen spotted a submarine off Sandy Hook — illustrated with stock photography.
 The Coast Guard and multiple agencies confirmed no submarine existed.
 Shore News Network debunked it as "reckless" misinformation.

-• Toms River mayor lies (June 2024): Claimed Mayor Rodrick ordered animals euthanized and quoted him saying vile things he never said.
-Used a viral photo of a Detroit dog, not a Toms River animal.
+• In June 2024, JCEN claimed Mayor Rodrick of Toms River ordered animals euthanized and quoted him saying things he never said.
+The post used a viral photo of a Detroit dog, not a Toms River animal.
 The mayor's attorney sent a cease-and-desist.

-• Wall Township "explosion" (2025): Reported an explosion at a store.
-Police clarified on social media that no explosion occurred—it was a smoke condition.
+• In 2025, JCEN reported an explosion at a Wall Township store.
+Police clarified on social media that no explosion had occurred — it was a smoke condition.

-• Ashley Lauren Foundation (November 2025): The charity publicly cut ties with JCEN, distancing themselves from the operation.
+• In November 2025, the Ashley Lauren Foundation publicly cut ties with JCEN, distancing the charity from the operation.

 This is the information ecosystem encryption creates.
 Without professional journalists monitoring police scanners, without real-time accountability, the vacuum fills with operators whose credibility ranges from questionable to criminal.
 Their speculation becomes "news."
 Their false reports spark panic.
 Their errors become community belief.